Frequently Asked Questions About the COVID-19 Vaccine

 positive test if they so choose.

 You should be well, fever-free and not in an isolation or quarantine period when you get your COVID-19 vaccine.
-Those who received Monoclonal Antibody Therapy or Convalescent Plasma treatment will have to wait 90 days to receive the vaccine.
+Those who received Monoclonal Antibody Therapy or Convalescent Plasma treatment must wait 90 days to receive the vaccine.

 Q. Do I have to be symptom-free to get the vaccine?